-Decorate with restraint.
-Having a Christmas tree or a menorah on display is fine, as long as it doesn’t take over the entire room.
-Small, tasteful decorations sprinkled throughout the house give the buyer a sense of what they could/would do during the holidays if they lived there.
+Having white lights, Christmas decorations, or a menorah on display is fine, but try not to let holiday home decor dominate the entire room.
+Small, tasteful decorations sprinkled throughout the house give the homebuyer a taste of the holiday spirit and let them envision what they could do with the space during the holiday season.

 Nowadays, many sellers are also interested in virtual showings, which means virtual staging.
 With that in mind, you also need to think about how your holiday decor will photograph and present on a virtual video walk-through.
 What can draw attention in a positive way in person may draw attention in a negative way online, particularly when your rooms are condensed to the size of a smartphone screen.

 Subtle touches that create a holiday atmosphere work wonders.
 Add a bowl of cinnamon-scented pine cones in the center of your dining room table.
 Hang a wreath over the fireplace in the living room or on the front door for a sense of warmth.
 Christmas decorations are taken to the next level when they involve more than one sense, so bring smell into your home decor by sprinkling in fresh evergreen when possible.

 4. Don’t forget your color palette.